 Underpinning all of this is our drive to solve the big challenges that global societies face.
 Whether that is understanding the human brain, investigating clean energy production or securing our digital future.
 Our research is leading the world in an environment rooted in the ideals of Athena SWAN where we actively promote Women in Science and Engineering.
 Uniquely, we provide the tools for industry and research to meet.
 Offering a platform to spin out research into commercial opportunities and engage with industry on cutting-edge research with real-world projects.
 The leadership provided by our academics creates opportunities for all students to satisfy their ambitions through taught and research programmes.
 The comfort and security of our modern world is provided by amazing advances in science and technology, focused on improving our lives.

-PSYCHOLOGY

-The School of Psychology is truly world-leading in both teaching and research output.
+PSYCHOLOGY The School of Psychology is truly worldleading in both teaching and research output.
 The School has specialised facilities for human experimental psychology, movement and perception, individual differences, social psychology, child development and psychophysiology.
-We encourage cross-disciplinary and inter-institutional research collaborations which respond to societal needs nationally and internationally.
+We encourage crossdisciplinary and inter-institutional research collaborations which respond to societal needs nationally and internationally.
+RESUS Study Abroad students have the opportunity to apply to take part in RESUS.

-RESUS

-Study Abroad students have the opportunity to apply to take part in RESUS.
 The Research Experience Scheme for Undergraduate Students at the School of Psychology, Queen's University Belfast (RESUS) is intended to provide an online framework within which psychology undergraduates can gain valuable experience working on research projects with members of staff here in the school.

-4TH IN THE UK FOR RESEARCH INTENSITY FOR PSYCHOLOGY
+SAMPLE PATHWAY

-PSY3098 Ageing: Mind, Brain and Behaviour
+Level 3 PSY3098 Ageing: Mind, Brain and Behaviour

 The module covers three major themes in the psychology of ageing; mind, brain, and behaviour.
 The mind theme introduces cognitive, social, and emotional aspects of ageing.
 We consider how older adults interact with their social environment and how emotional processing changes with age.
 The brain theme introduces psychophysiological changes that occur with age.
 We consider how ageing affects memory and attention and some of the underlying physiology involved.
 The behaviour theme focuses on sensorimotor control in older age, on how mobility can be compromised with age, and introduces methods for improving mobility in older age.

++

+Level 3

 PSY3118 Using Nudges to Change Behaviour

 Explore the power of a gentle nudge.
 This module will introduce students to recent theory and practice relating to behaviour change.
 We examine the psychology of "nudges", small changes to choice architectures which encourage certain desirable behaviours without making those behaviours mandatory.

++

+Level 3
-PSY3124 Introduction to Political Psychology

-This course aims to introduce you to the field of political psychology.
+PSY3124 Introduction to Political Psychology This course aims to introduce you to the field of political psychology.
 The module will cover different core areas of political psychology such as race and racism, social movements, political extremism, polarization and youth and political violence.
 Throughout the course, you are expected to develop an understanding of the basic psychological processes underlying our political thoughts and behaviours and apply this information to real life situations.
+COMPUTER SCIENCE Study Computer Science at Queen's and find yourself at the heart of new research centres in Secure Information Technologies, Electronics, Communications and Information Technology and Sonic Arts.
+The modules available are closely linked to the research expertise of these centres and change rapidly to reflect some of the current, emerging and exciting developments in the field.
+At Queen's, we aim to deliver a high quality learning environment that encompasses intellectual curiosity, innovation and best practice in learning, teaching and student support to enable students to achieve their full academic potential.